Prize Home Lottery Odds in Australia 2026: Real Numbers, Expert Analysis & Comparison

 Deaf Lottery

+Their current draw, Deaf Draw 231, offers $1 million cash and closes 31 July 2026.
 Four draws a year means four separate chances, and because each draw is independent, your odds reset with each one.
 If you're a regular buyer who grabs a ticket in every draw, you're effectively running four separate 1-in-50,000 shots annually rather than one cumulative bet.

 Endeavour Foundation Prize Home Lottery

-Endeavour Foundation is one of Australia's largest disability service providers, and their prize home draws are among the most well-known in the country.
+Endeavour Foundation is one of Australia's largest disability service providers, and their prize home draws rank among the most well-known in the country.
 Ticket pools on major draws can reach 100,000 or beyond, which pushes per-ticket odds toward the 1 in 100,000 end of the spectrum.
 The trade-off?
 Prize packages are typically larger — think $2M+ fully furnished homes, often in desirable Queensland or NSW locations.

-RSL Art Union
+Dream Home Art Union

 Mater Prize Home